 - Academic dishonesty includes but is not limited to cheating, complicity, fabrication and falsification, forgery, plagiarism, or unauthorized access to examination materials.
-See Academic Integrity and Dishonesty. - 2.
+See Academic Integrity and Dishonesty (p.
+36). - 2.
 Dishonesty involving college documents, records or identification cards stealing, forgery, alteration or improper use of college documents, records, or identification cards with intent to defraud, and knowingly furnishing false information to the college. - 2.1a: Forgery of an administrative staff person, faculty member, or student's name; alteration or misuse of college documents, records, identification; or possession of documents and records belonging to another. - 2.1b: Deliberate misrepresentation of facts and/or knowingly furnishing false information to college departments and/or officials. - 2.1c: Use of the College's name, image, or logo without proper authorization or with intent to misrepresent or defraud. - 2.1d: Misrepresentation Lying, misrepresenting of facts or giving false testimony to any college official is prohibited.
-This includes but is not limited to forging, transferring, altering, wrongfully obtaining or otherwise misusing documents including being in possession of an ID other than your own and/or a fake ID. - Misrepresentation includes but is not limited to any misuse of college funds, using the college logo or name without appropriate permission and/or to falsely attribute an activity to the college. - Representing oneself as City Colleges of Chicago in signing a contract or agreement, falsification of any college record or use of any computer to gain unauthorized access to an existing college record is not permitted
+This includes but is not limited to forging, transferring, altering, wrongfully obtaining or otherwise misusing documents including being in possession of an ID other than your own and/or a fake ID. - Misrepresentation includes but is not limited to any misuse of college funds, using the college logo or name without appropriate permission and/or to falsely attribute an activity to the college. - Representing oneself as City Colleges of Chicago in signing a contract or agreement, falsification of any college record or use of any computer to gain unauthorized access to an existing college record is not permitted - Obstruction or disruption of any learning environment or college activities - intentional obstruction or disruption of teaching, research, administration, disciplinary proceedings, or other college activities or conduct that creates a hostile working or learning environment. - 3.1a: Engaging in violent, abusive, indecent, profane, boisterous, unreasonable loud, lewd behavior, derogatory language and/or images, or otherwise disorderly conduct under any circumstance including in-person, virtual, and/or online.
+This includes any conduct that causes or provokes a disturbance or disrupts the normal operations of the college.

-- 3. Obstruction or disruption of learning environment or other college activities intentional obstruction or disruption of teaching, research, administration, disciplinary proceedings, or other college activities or conduct that creates a hostile working or learning environment. - 3.1a: Engaging in violent, abusive, indecent, profane, boisterous, unreasonable loud or otherwise disorderly conduct under any circumstance including, but not limited to, intoxication due to the consumption of alcohol, in which the conduct tends to cause or provoke a disturbance or disrupts the normal operations of the college. - 3.1b: Any action that causes inconvenience annoyance, or alarm to others, or which interferes with the rights of other individuals (including the right to quiet study), disturbs the public peace, endangers personal well-being or causes a risk of/or physical harm to public or private property - 3.1c: Any conduct or behavior that disrupts a faculty member while teaching is a violation.
-This includes, but is not limited to, talking in class, talking, texting, playing music, or listening to headphones. - 4.
+- 3.1b: Any action that causes inconvenience annoyance, or alarm to others, or which interferes with the rights of other individuals (including the right to quiet study), disturbs the public peace, endangers personal well-being or causes a risk of/or physical harm to public or private property - 3.1c: Any conduct or behavior that disrupts teaching is a violation.
+Examples include, but are not limited to, talking during class, playing music, playing games/videos or using headphones for non-class related activities. - 3.1d: The unauthorized recording and transmitting of class sessions.
+Unauthorized means not obtaining consent from classmates and the instructor.
+Please note: If there is a need to record a class session to document behavior that is illegal and/or violating the health and safety of the virtual classroom (e.g. cyber bullying, threatening comments, use of inappropriate language, etc.), no consent is needed. - 4.
 Conduct that threatens health or safety conduct that threatens the health or safety of any person including but not limited to physical assault, threats that cause a person to fear for one's own safety or the safety of her or his family, and incidents involving the possession, display, or use of a weapon.
-Includes such misconduct occurring via any telecommunication device, social media, or any other web-based means of communication. - Issues of Harassment/Intimidation (4.1), Stalking (4.2), or Sexual Misconduct (4.3) will follow the CCC Equal Opportunity Policy and Complaint Procedures.
+Includes such misconduct occurring via any telecommunication device, social media, or any other web-based means of communication. - Issues of Harassment/Intimidation (4.1), Stalking (4.2), or Sexual Misconduct (4.3), or Acts of Discrimination including written and verbal actions (4.4) will follow the CCC Equal Opportunity Policy and Complaint Procedures.

-(4.4) Hazing
+(4.5) Hazing